ndrplz/semiparametric/README.md

 ## Abstract

+In this work we introduce a new semi-parametric approach for synthesizing novel views of a vehicle starting from a single monocular image.
+Differently from *parametric* (i.e. entirely learning-based) methods, we show how *a-priori* geometric knowledge about the object and the 3D world can be successfully integrated into a deep learning based image generation framework.
+As this geometric component is not learnt, we call our approach *semi-parametric*.

-We present a new semi-parametric approach to synthesize novel views of an object from a single monocular image.
-First, we exploit man-made object symmetry and piece-wise planarity to integrate rich *a-priori* visual information into the novel viewpoint synthesis process.
-An *Image Completion Network* (ICN) then leverages 2.5D sketches rendered from a 3D CAD as guidance to generate a realistic image.
-In contrast to concurrent works, we do not rely solely on synthetic data but leverage instead existing datasets for 3D object detection to operate in a real-world scenario.
-Differently from competitors, our semi-parametric framework allows the handling of a wide range of 3D transformations.
-Thorough experimental analysis against state-of-the-art baselines shows the efficacy of our method both from a quantitative and a perceptive point of view.
+In particular, we exploit man-made object symmetry and piece-wise planarity to integrate rich *a-priori* visual information into the novel viewpoint synthesis process.
+An Image Completion Network (ICN) is then trained to generate a realistic image starting from this geometric guidance.

+This careful blend between parametric and non-parametric components allows us to i) operate in a real-world scenario, ii) preserve high-frequency visual information such as textures, iii) handle truly arbitrary 3D roto-translations of the input and iv) perform shape transfer to completely different 3D models.

+Eventually, we show that our approach can be easily extended to other rigid objects with completely different topology, even in presence of concave structures and holes (e.g. chairs).
+A comprehensive experimental analysis against state-of-the-art competitors shows the efficacy of our method both from a quantitative and a perceptive point of view.

 ## Paper